“Expect the best, plan for the worst, and prepare to be surprised.” ~ Denis Waitley

 - High stress, low morale and poor engagement from burnt out workers

 Projects meet their deadlines because they’re not only well-planned down to every detail and resource, but they’re realistic.
 This means the schedule makes room for uncertainty and unexpected surprises.
-Team members are assigned to work based on their availability; the right software is used to provide accurate and updated insight into the plan, and it’s easy to identify which tasks are on schedule and which ones are running late.
+Team members are assigned to work based on their availability; the right software is used to provide an accurate and updated insight into the plan, and it’s easy to identify which tasks are on schedule and which ones are running late.

 This way, even if there’s a renegotiation of deadlines during the course of the project, you’re able to identify issues way before they occur; teams can plan, strategize, re-allocate resources and get the customer involved long before things blow up.